ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Evaluation

 \section{Evaluation}

-We evaluate \nameS to address the following questions. \begin{enumerate} \item[\textbf{Q1.}] Does \nameS enable a given firmware fuzzer to cover more code and trigger more bugs in the firmware under test? \item[\textbf{Q2.}] Does \nameS generate MMIO models that describe a data chunk retrieved by multiple MMIO reads?
-If so, do the models reflect different usage contexts of the data chunk? \item[\textbf{Q3.}] Can \nameS generate its MMIO models using a vanilla DSE (i.e., without the heuristics introduced in Sec.~\ref{sec:heuristics})? \end{enumerate} To answer these questions, we applied vanilla Fuzzware and the \nameS implementation in Sec.~\ref{sec:implementation} to 24 ES firmware widely used in prior work \cite{pretender, p2im, uEmu, fuzzware, splits, hoedur, multifuzz}.
-The two firmware fuzzers ran on a 64-core Intel Xeon E5-2683 v4 machine with 254GB RAM, fuzzed each firmware on four cores, and built their MMIO models concurrently on additional cores.
+We evaluate our \nameS implementation to address three research questions: \begin{enumerate} \item[\textbf{Q1.}] Does \nameS identify MMIO data chunks received by the firmware under test and model each chunk across different usage contexts? \item[\textbf{Q2.}] Does \nameS enable a given firmware fuzzer to achieve higher code coverage and trigger more bugs using comparable computational resources? \item[\textbf{Q3.}] Can \name's DSE still generate MMIO models without the heuristics introduced in Sec.~\ref{sec:heuristics}? \end{enumerate} To answer these questions, we applied \nameS and vanilla Fuzzware to 24 real-world firmware samples widely used for benchmarking firmware fuzzers \cite{pretender, p2im, uEmu, fuzzware, splits, hoedur, multifuzz}.
+Both fuzzers ran on a 64-core Intel Xeon E5-2683 v4 machine (128GB RAM).
+They fuzzed each firmware on four cores and built MMIO models concurrently on additional cores in three independent 24-hour trials.